 For the compendium (and indeed for the rest of the paper), I have always tried to go back to the sources; any result reported at second hand is identified as such.
 (This does not mean that I guarantee the correctness of all results.)
-I also made heavy use of other tools such as Vrťo's online bibliography of crossing numbers [535], MathSciNet, and Google Scholar.
-In turn, the work on this survey led to my writing the book "Crossing Numbers of Graphs" [471], which presents some of the major results in the area.
+I also made heavy use of other tools such as Vrťo's online bibliography of crossing numbers [589], MathSciNet, zbMATH Open (formerly Zentralblatt), and Google Scholar.
+In turn, the work on this survey led to my writing the book "Crossing Numbers of Graphs" [524], which presents some of the major results in the area.
+There is an emerging area of graph drawing called "beyond planar graphs" which, while less focussed on crossing numbers, is all about non-planar graphs, see, for example [188, 347].

-I have tried to be exhaustive, but decided to exclude certain areas altogether rather than covering them badly; this includes crossing numbers for objects other than graphs, most notably knots, braids, hypergraphs [169, 130], permutations [81], tropical curves [121, 120], and tanglegrams [227, 158].34
+I have tried to be exhaustive, but decided to exclude certain areas altogether rather than covering them badly; this includes crossing numbers for objects other than graphs, most notably knots, braids, hypergraphs [143, 183], permutations [88], tropical curves [131, 132], and tanglegrams [174, 243].35